These skin-care tips can help keep seborrheic dermatitis under control.

 Infants: Diaper area and elsewhere

-If you think that your baby has seborrheic dermatitis in the diaper area or elsewhere, it is best to see a dermatologist for a diagnosis.
+If you think your baby has seborrheic dermatitis in the diaper area or elsewhere, it is best to see a dermatologist for a diagnosis.
 This common rash can look a lot like eczema, psoriasis, or an allergic reaction.
 Each of these conditions requires a different treatment plan.

 Adolescents and adults: Scalp